OnsenUI/OnsenUI/README.md

 # Onsen UI

-Onsen UI is an HTML5 UI framework for building modern mobile application.
+Onsen UI is an HTML5 UI framework for building modern mobile applications.

-Onsen UI make building application simple by basing on the concept of Web Component.
-Application can be build using **html tags** web developers already know.
+Onsen UI makes building applications simple basing on the concept of Web Components.
+Applications can be build using **HTML tags** web developers already know.
 It is built on top of heroic [AngularJS](http://angularjs.org/) and performance craving [Topcoat](http://topcoat.io/).

 [Monaca IDE] fully supports Onsen UI plugin.